mkm662169/mkm662169.github.io/index.md

 4. cd "Path": Used to change from the current directory to the specified path.

+   Image

+   The command "cd .." is used to go to the previous directory.

+   Image

 # Docker

-1. docker commit: Allows users to take a running container and save its current state as an image.
+1. docker commit "container_ID": Allows users to take a running container and save its current state as an image.
+The container ID is acquired by listing all the available containers.

 2. docker images: Lists all current images in the docker container.

-3. docker kill: Kill one or more running containers
+3. docker kill "container_ID": Kill one or more running containers.

 # Bash